jvfe/paper_wdt_panglao/manuscript.md

 ### Automated matching

-The metadata from PanglaoDB on cell types, tissues (including germ layers) and organs was matched to Wikidata items using the reconciler [@https://pypi.org/project/reconciler/] library, further matching was done using a custom stemming function on the item labels, via PorterStemmer from the NLTK library [@isbn:9780596516499].
+The metadata from PanglaoDB on cell types, tissues (including germ layers) and organs was matched to Wikidata items using the reconciler [@https://pypi.org/project/reconciler/] library with the Wikidata Reconciliation Service [@https://wikidata.reconci.link/], tools that operate under the W3C Reconciliation Service specification [@https://reconciliation-api.github.io/specs/0.1/].

+Further matching was done using a custom stemming function on the item labels, via PorterStemmer from the NLTK library [@isbn:9780596516499].

 Matches were considered perfect if the reconciliation service or the stemming function returned a value of "match" equals to "True".
 Matches were manually analysed for false matches, such as items with same labels but used for different concepts.